MichaelD33/AIO-Quadcopter-Design/README.md

 ### 4. The test jig folder containing all of the 3D printed parts necessary to build a test stand for the AIO quadcopter (version 0.3 and later)
 - (*The single axis version is strongly recommended over the legacy model*)
+- This test stand is designed to operate using this [single axis control program](https://github.com/MichaelD33/SingleAxisController).

 <img src=https://github.com/MichaelD33/AIO-Quadcopter-Design/blob/master/test%20jig/single%20axis%20test%20jig/Single%20Axis%20Jig%20Assembly.jpg width=50% height=50%>